kubernetes-retired/heapster/README.md

 cAggregator
 ===========

-Simple aggregation engine that can fetch stats from various cadvisors in a kubernetes cluster and store them in a DB
+Simple aggregation engine that can fetch stats from various cadvisors in a kubernetes cluster, organize them into Pods along with the Labels and store them in a configurable DB

 Work In Progress!